Zum Inhalt

 As soon as a site visitor allows such an integration, the grouped scripts are reloaded.

-Technically, CCM19 uses this type of integration to prevent theloadingandexecutionof the scripts until consent for execution has been given.
+Technically speaking, CCM19 uses this type of integration to prevent the loading and execution of the scripts until consent for execution has been granted.

-This variant gives the user the greatest flexibility, as individual scripts with special functions that only occur on one page, for example, can also be controlled in this way.
+This option gives the user the greatest flexibility, as it allows for the control of individual scripts with special functions that, for example, appear only on a single page.